erinspix/Regex-Tutorial/README.md

 + (Plus sign): A greedy quantifier that matches one or more of the preceding element.
 In the email regex, ([a-z0-9_.-]+) allows for one or more characters in the username.
 {2,6}: Specifies a range, ensuring that the top-level domain (like .com) has between 2 and 6 characters.

+In the email regex, [a-z0-9_.-]+ matches one or more characters in the username, while {2,6} ensures the TLD is 2 to 6 characters long.

+In the password regex, {8,} ensures a minimum length of 8 characters.

 ### OR Operator
 The OR operator (|) allows for matching between multiple alternatives.
 While it is not used in this specific email validation regex, it is a common component in regex patterns for defining multiple possible matches.